ISAITB/docs-services/source/common/index.rst

 In case your test service is not of a single service type (e.g. it is used both for validation and messaging, implementing both service APIs) you can use any of these endpoints to send log messages.
 You need to make sure however that the endpoint you use corresponds to the operation for which you are adding a log entry and the session ID communicated as input to that operation.
-For example, if you want to log something relevant to a validation call you should use the session ID received in the validation call's inputs and pass it to the test bed's endpoint for validation services.
-Not doing so, e.g. using the validation input's session ID with the test bed's endpoint for messaging services, will most likely result in the log message being ignored due to the target test session not being found.
+For example, if you want to log something relevant to a validation call you should use the session ID received in the validation call's inputs and pass it to the Test Bed's endpoint for validation services.
+Not doing so, e.g. using the validation input's session ID with the Test Bed's endpoint for messaging services, will most likely result in the log message being ignored due to the target test session not being found.

 .. note::
-    Using `WS-Addressing`_ to determine the test bed's endpoint address is also done when :ref:`messaging services<messaging>` make
+    Using `WS-Addressing`_ to determine the Test Bed's endpoint address is also done when :ref:`messaging services<messaging>` make
     :ref:`asynchronous callbacks<messaging__callbacks>` to signal received messages to test sessions.

 Illustrating the above, the following example considers a processing service for which we log the requested operations of **process** calls.